Arthritis Doubles Risk of Depression and Anxiety

-"For some people it [exercise] works as well as antidepressants, although exercise alone isn't always enough for someone with severe depression," says Dr. Michael Craig Miller, assistant professor of psychiatry at Harvard Medical School.
+"Research has shown us that, for some individuals, exercise works as well as antidepressants, although exercise alone isn't always enough for someone with severe depression," explains Cory Calendine, MD, Orthopaedic surgeon, Bone and Joint Institute of Tennessee

 Exercise decreases stress hormones such as cortisol and increases endorphins which naturally boost your mood.
 Adrenaline, serotonin, and dopamine are all healthy brain chemicals stimulated by exercise that work together to make you feel better.
 Simply put, exercise helps prevent depression, lowering risk by up to 40 percent and can improve depressive symptoms in people already feeling down.
 Just because you exercise doesn’t mean you won’t ever become depressed, but it certainly reduces the chances that you will.

 Furthermore, compared with indoor activity, exercising in natural environments is associated with greater feelings of revitalization and energy, and decreased tension, confusion, anger, and depression.
 Joint pain, arthritis and pandemic restrictions are all barriers to regular outdoor activity, but keep in mind that even a small ‘dose’ of nature each day can further enhance your mood, self-esteem, and mental health.
 Your exercise routine doesn’t have to be intense or organized.
 Independent activities including walking, cycling, weight training, gardening, fishing, and swimming can all offer a boost of endorphins and mood.